tombh/streaming/JOURNAL.md

 # Journal
 ## 2025
+📅 **March 15th**
+Morning: Want to have a little look at yesterday's bug.
+And write to both the Zellij and Wezterm repos asking for advice about my use of termiz input parsing.
+Really I want to make a good start on the bot.

 📅 **March 14th**
-Morning: I want to finish the Windows bug, and see if I can Windows and OSX tests running on CI.
+Morning: I want to finish the Windows bug, and see if I can get Windows and OSX tests running on CI.
 Then I want to start on `tbhbot`!
 * Play Geoguesser on stream some time!
 * I have a welcome in Krusevac, Serbia
 * Lofi generator https://lofigenerator.com/